Fabxx/GSG/README.md

 # How to use (Powershell file)

-open powershell and type: `Set-ExecutionPolicy Unrestricted` and approve the changes.
+open powershell as administrator and type: `Set-ExecutionPolicy Unrestricted` and approve the changes.

+then close and open again powershell as normal user

-then execute  `.\generator.ps1`, a CLI interface has been provided to select the parsers.
+execute  `.\generator.ps1`, a CLI interface has been provided to select the parsers.

-do NOT write paths with double quotes in them.
+NOTE 1: do NOT write paths with double quotes in them.

-Note that on windows some applications can restart and change the PID name, and the ps1 script will fail to detect the pid of the launcher app and will open XBMC again.
+NOTE 2: on windows some applications can restart and change the PID name, and the ps1 script will fail to detect the pid of the launcher app and will open XBMC again.
 I can't do much about it.
 This is not the case for emulators

+NOTE 3: The script looks for `.exe`, if you have multiple exes in the same folder, rename the extension of those that you don't need.

-# Integrating with steam rom manager
+# [Extra] Integrating with steam rom manager

 parser setup: